 Allocation of taxes.
-We intend to enter into a tax matters agreement with Ironwood prior to the separation that will govern Ironwood's and Cyclerion's respective rights, responsibilities and obligations with respect to taxes (including taxes arising in the ordinary course of business and taxes, if any, incurred as a result of any failure of the distribution and certain related transactions to qualify as tax-free for U.S. federal income tax purposes), tax attributes, the preparation and filing of tax returns, the control of audits and other tax proceedings and assistance and cooperation in respect of tax matters.
+We entered into a tax matters agreement with Ironwood dated March 30, 2019 which governs Ironwood's and our respective rights, responsibilities and obligations with respect to taxes (including taxes arising in the ordinary course of business and taxes, if any, incurred as a result of any failure of the distribution and certain related transactions to qualify as tax-free for U.S. federal income tax purposes), tax attributes, the preparation and filing of tax returns, the control of audits and other tax proceedings and assistance and cooperation in respect of tax matters.
 In general, under the agreement:

-- Ironwood is responsible for any U.S. federal, state, local or foreign taxes (and any related interest, penalties or audit adjustments and including those taxes attributable to Cyclerion's business) reportable on a consolidated, combined or unitary return that includes Ironwood or any of its subsidiaries (and Cyclerion and/or any of its subsidiaries) for any periods or portions thereof ending on or prior to the date of the completion of the distribution.
-Cyclerion is responsible for the portion of any such taxes for periods or portions thereof beginning after such date, as would be applicable to Cyclerion and/or any of its subsidiaries if it filed the relevant tax returns on a standalone basis. - Cyclerion is responsible for any U.S. federal, state, local or foreign taxes (and any related interest, penalties or audit adjustments) that are reportable on returns that include only Cyclerion and/or any of its subsidiaries, for all tax periods whether before or after the completion of the distribution. - Ironwood is responsible for certain taxes, if any, imposed on Ironwood and/or any of its subsidiaries and Cyclerion and/or any of its subsidiaries arising from, or attributable to, certain transfers of assets or liabilities in the separation.
+- Ironwood is responsible for any U.S. federal, state, local or foreign taxes (and any related interest, penalties or audit adjustments and including those taxes attributable to our business) reportable on a consolidated, combined or unitary return that includes Ironwood or any of its subsidiaries (and us and/or any of our subsidiaries) for any periods or portions thereof ending on or prior to April 1, 2019.
+We are responsible for the portion of any such taxes for periods or portions thereof beginning after such date, as would be applicable to us and/or any of our subsidiaries if it filed the relevant tax returns on a standalone basis. - We are responsible for any U.S. federal, state, local or foreign taxes (and any related interest, penalties or audit adjustments) that are reportable on returns that include only our and/or any of our subsidiaries, for all tax periods whether before or after the completion of the distribution. - Ironwood is responsible for certain taxes, if any, imposed on Ironwood and/or any of its subsidiaries and us and/or any of our subsidiaries arising from, or attributable to, certain transfers of assets or liabilities in the separation.

-Cyclerion is not generally entitled to receive payment from Ironwood in respect of any of Cyclerion's tax attributes or tax benefits or any reduction of taxes of Ironwood.
-Neither party's obligations under the agreement are limited in amount or subject to any cap.
-The agreement also assigns responsibilities for administrative matters, such as the filing of returns, payment of taxes due, retention of records and conduct of audits, examinations or similar proceedings.
-In addition, the agreement provides for cooperation and information sharing with respect to tax matters.
+We are not generally entitled to receive payment from Ironwood in respect of any of our tax attributes or tax benefits or any reduction of taxes of Ironwood.
+Neither party's obligations under the tax matters agreement are limited in amount or subject to any cap.
+The tax matters agreement also assigns responsibilities for administrative matters, such as the filing of returns, payment of taxes due, retention of records and conduct of audits, examinations or similar proceedings.
+In addition, the tax matters agreement provides for cooperation and information sharing with respect to tax matters.

-Ironwood is primarily responsible for preparing and filing any tax return with respect to the Ironwood affiliated group for U.S. federal income tax purposes and with respect to any consolidated, combined, unitary or similar group for U.S. state or local or foreign tax purposes that includes Ironwood or any of its subsidiaries (including those that also include Cyclerion and/or any of its subsidiaries), as well as any tax return that includes only Ironwood and/or any of its subsidiaries (including such tax returns that reflect taxes attributable to Cyclerion's business).
-Cyclerion is generally responsible for preparing and filing any tax returns that include only Cyclerion and/or any of its subsidiaries.
+Ironwood is primarily responsible for preparing and filing any tax return with respect to the Ironwood affiliated group for U.S. federal income tax purposes and with respect to any consolidated, combined, unitary or similar group for U.S. state or local or foreign tax purposes that includes Ironwood or any of its subsidiaries (including those that also include us and/or any of our subsidiaries), as well as any tax return that includes only Ironwood and/or any of its subsidiaries (including such tax returns that reflect taxes attributable to our business).
+We are generally responsible for preparing and filing any tax returns that include only us and/or any of our subsidiaries.

 Ironwood generally has exclusive authority to control tax contests with respect to joint tax returns and tax returns that include only Ironwood and/or any of its subsidiaries.
-Cyclerion generally has exclusive authority to control tax contests with respect to tax returns that include only Cyclerion and/or any of its subsidiaries.
+We generally have exclusive authority to control tax contests with respect to tax returns that include only us and/or any of our subsidiaries.
 The non-controlling party will generally have participation rights with respect to any tax contests to the extent the non-controlling party may be liable for any taxes pursuant to such tax contest.